 Perform Repairs Immediately

 Problem areas left over time can turn into major issues, hindering your roof’s service life or lifespan.

 Small holes or openings in your roof can become a home for rodents and other small animals as they look for the warmth or protection of your building.
 Openings also create a place for water to flow, resulting in leaks that can affect day-to-day business.

-Standing water becomes a haven for mold to grow, and unfortunately, mold infestations are notoriously hard to eradicate.
+Standing water becomes a haven for mold and mildew to grow, and unfortunately, mold infestations are notoriously hard to eradicate.
 This also creates a dangerous health environment for your employees and customers.

 Hiring a mold removal company or partially replacing your roof costs significantly more than having the roof inspected twice a year.
 As they say: an ounce of prevention is worth a pound of cure!